Saint Eugene de Mazenod

 Saint Eugene de Mazenod’s Story

-In 1851, Eugene followed his uncle as archbishop of Marseilles; Eugene died in that city 10 years later.
+In 1851, Eugene followed his uncle as archbishop of Marseilles where he died 10 years later.
 He had focused his energies on Church renewal and reform while vigorously defending the Church’s right to spread the Good News.

 His congregation has grown to become one of the largest in the Church, serving in over 50 countries, especially in northern and western Canada.
 Many of its members have become missionary bishops.